vanderlee/limitslider/README.md

 Methods
 -------
 ### **destroy**  (inherited from jQueryUI slider)
+Completely remove the slide control.

 ### **disable**  (inherited from jQueryUI slider)
+Disable the slider control.

 ### **enable**  (inherited from jQueryUI slider)
+Enabled the slider control.

+### **insert** `(index, value, range, limit)`
+Insert a new slider at the specified `index` with value `value`.
+All arguments are optional.

+-	**`index`** The 0-based position in the `values` options array before which to insert.
+	Specify 0 to insert before all current handles or the length of the array to insert after all current handles.
+	If not specified, the new handle will be inserted after all current handles.

+-	**`value`** The value of the new handle.
+If not specified, the value will be automatically calculated averaged for the surrounding handles.

+-	**`range`** The range for the new handle.
+If not specified, the range will be `false`.

+-	**`limit`** The handle-specific limit for the new handle.
+If not specified, no handle-specific limit will be set.
+All global limits will still apply.

 ### **instance**  (inherited from jQueryUI slider)

 ### **option**  (inherited from jQueryUI slider)
 Also supports all the additional options for the limitslider widget.

+### **remove** `(index, length)`
+Insert a new slider at the specified `index` with value `value`.
+All arguments are optional.

+-	**`index`** The 0-based position in the `values` options array at which to start removing.
+If not specified, the last handle(s) will be removed.

+-	**`length`** The number of handles to remove.
+If not specified, one handle will be removed.
+If the length is greater than the number of current handles, no handles will be removed.

 ### **value**  (inherited from jQueryUI slider)